forgojs/forgo/README.md

 ## Manually adding elements to the DOM

-Forgo allows you to insert elements into the DOM, inside a Forgo component, using the vanilla JS DOM API.
-These elements will be completely unmanaged and ignored by Forgo.
-This is useful for enabling charting libraries, such as D3.
+Forgo allows you to use the built-in browser DOM API to insert elements into the DOM tree rendered by a Forgo component.
+Forgo will ignore these elements.
+This is useful for working with charting libraries, such as D3.

-If you add unmanaged elements as siblings to managed nodes, Forgo pushes the unmanaged nodes towards the bottom of the sibling list as managed nodes are added and removed.
+If you add unmanaged nodes as siblings to nodes which Forgo manages, Forgo pushes the unmanaged nodes towards the bottom of the sibling list when managed nodes are added and removed.
 If you don't add/remove managed nodes, the unmanaged nodes will stay in their original positions.

 ### ApexCharts example